-In the proposed method, the tracking objects in the scene are treated equally (i.e. no object is considered to be more special than others), and thus, the CRF is constructed in a fully connected way.
+In the proposed framework, the tracking objects in the scene are treated equally (i.e., no object is considered to be more special than others), and thus, the CRF is constructed in a fully connected way.
 The loopy belief propagation algorithm proposed in \cite{Kyburg1991} is applied for the inference phase.
 For the training phase, the maximum likelihood estimation method is adopted and the stochastic gradient descent (SGD) algorithm is utilized to update the parameters.

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item A discrete CRF-based framework is developed to handle the unreliable judgment for the tracklet inactivation problem of the Tracktor++. \item The feature functions for unary and binary terms are designed to cope with multiple concerns encountered in practical situations. \item An effective mechanism is put forward for tracklet inactivation, which outperforms the traditional threshold method. \item Experiments are conducted on two benchmarks MOT16 and MOT17.
-Experimental results demonstrate the superiority of the developed CRF-based method over the baseline method. \item The extensibility of the proposed framework is validated by conducting an extensive experiment. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item A CRF-based framework is developed for handling tracklet inactivation, with a state-of-the-art tracker as the baseline to give an example of its applying prospect. \item Dedicated feature functions for unary and binary terms are designed to cope with multiple concerns encountered in practical tracking scenarios. \item Experiments conducted on the MOT16 and MOT17 datasets demonstrate the superiority of the tracker refined by our framework over the baseline tracker. \item The extensibility of the proposed framework is validated by an extensive experiment. \end{itemize}

-The rest of this paper is organized as follows.
+The rest of the paper is organized as follows.
 The background of the MOT problem is introduced in Section \ref{sec:related_work}.
 In Section \ref{sec:method}, the details of the proposed framework are presented.
 The experimental settings are discussed in Section \ref{sec:implementation_details}.
-The details of performance indicators, experimental results and an extensive experiment are provided in Section \ref{sec:experiments}.
-Conclusions are drawn in Section \ref{sec:conclusion}.
+The details of performance indicators, experimental results, ablation study and an extensive experiment are provided in Section \ref{sec:experiments}.
+An overall conclusion is given in Section \ref{sec:conclusion}.